Belarus and countries of Africa and Middle East

 Belarus traditionally maintains the relations of friendship and mutual support with African and the Middle East states in a variety of universal international organizations, primarily within the UN and the Non-Aligned Movement, and holds observer status in the largest regional organizations, namely the African Union and the Arab League.

-Cooperation with priority partners in the Middle East and Africa – Egypt, Israel, Syria, South Africa, Syria, Zimbabwe, the Arabian Peninsula – maintains its positive trend.
+Cooperation with priority partners in the Middle East and Africa – Egypt, Israel, Equatorial Guinea, South Africa, Syria, Zimbabwe, the Arabian Peninsula – maintains its positive trend.
 Regular exchange of visits at the highest level has a positive impact on the development of bilateral cooperation with the countries of this region.

 A number of high-level meetings and visits took place and became significant for the development of bilateral relations.